SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Dataset statistics

 \section{Dataset statistics}

-\name\ captures several aspects of the training and coaching process.
-It includes densely sampled vehicle state and controls information, the map and environment state, and the verbal interactions between the student and the coach in the coached condition.
-In this section, we demonstrate the richness of this dataset with some example use cases and findings.
+\name{} captures several aspects of the training and coaching process.
+It includes densely sampled vehicle state and control information, the map and environment state, and the verbal interactions between the student and the coach in the coached condition.
+Our data also includes student-reported affect and cognitive load collected at 15-minute intervals.
+We collected affect and cognitive load as which have been shown to be related to student learning outcomes and experience \cite{munchow2017better, lodej2025investigating, costa2025dashboards,d2012dynamics}.
+In this section, we demonstrate the richness of this dataset with some descriptive statistics and analysis.